okta/okta.github.io/_source/_posts/2017-03-27-angular-okta-sign-in-widget.md

 }
 ```

+**NOTE:** Using Angular's `ChangeDetectorRef` is necessary to manually trigger the change detector and let the view know that variables have changed.
+See [okta/okta-signin-widget#268](https://github.com/okta/okta-signin-widget/issues/268) for more information.

 And modify `app.component.html` to have a `<div>` with `id="okta-login-container"` and a place to show the logged in user's email.

 {% raw %}